Microsoft Copilot Review 2026: Features, Pricing & Verdict

 Budget-conscious individuals looking for the most capable free AI assistant should choose ChatGPT or Gemini over Copilot.
 Both offer stronger free tiers with higher daily usage limits and more capable default models.
 Copilot's free tier is the weakest of the four major assistants reviewed here.

-Teams needing multimodal AI — processing images, audio, or video at scale — should evaluate Gemini, which offers native multimodal architecture with a 94.3% GPQA-Diamond score and 1M+ token context for handling complex, mixed-media workflows.
+Teams needing multimodal AI (processing images, audio, or video at scale) should evaluate Gemini, which offers native multimodal architecture and a 1M+ token context for handling complex, mixed-media workflows.

 Outside that context, the picture changes.
 The free tier underdelivers compared to ChatGPT and Gemini.
 Copilot Pro at $20/month requires an existing M365 subscription to unlock its best features, making the real cost higher than the headline price suggests.
 The 128K context window is a hard ceiling that Claude and Gemini leave well behind.
 And for the creative, coding, and analytical tasks that many individual users care most about, ChatGPT and Claude consistently outperform Copilot's underlying implementation.

 The honest recommendation: if you're evaluating Copilot, start by asking whether your workflow is Microsoft-native.
 If yes, the M365 Copilot tier is worth piloting.
-If no — or if you want access to the best AI model for each specific task — tools like Perspective AI let you run ChatGPT, Claude, Gemini, and 10+ other models side by side, so you're never locked into one model's limitations.
+If no, or if you want access to the best AI model for each specific task, tools like Perspective AI let you run ChatGPT, Claude, and Gemini side by side, so you're never locked into one model's limitations.
 Microsoft Copilot is a strong vertical play; it just isn't a horizontal one.

 FAQ